 Actions to keep the district's schools welcoming and safe appear to have had a more positive impact on parent perceptions than on those of the 6-8 grades students who completed surveys.
-With the exception of science and health instruction, satisfaction rates among parents were all above 90%, meeting our expected outcomes.
+Satisfaction rates among parents were all above 90%, meeting our expected outcomes.

-A higher percentage of students felt "safe at school" than did in the 2017 survey.
-However, students' satisfaction rates in the areas of "welcome at school" and "safe at school" did not meet our expected outcomes.
+A higher percentage of students felt "safe at school" than did in the 2018 survey.
+However, students' satisfaction rates in the areas of school maintenance/cleanliness fell below 80%.